Big Agnes Hole In The Wall Jacket

 I had just enough room to comfortably fit a base layer and a wind shirt underneath and still be able to move comfortably.
 The neck fits nice and close when zipped up without choking me which happens sometimes with other items.
 The issue I have with my previous puffy is that it is cut too bulky and makes the BA the winner between the two.

-Butte, MT is ALWAYS colder than it looks.
+Butte, Mont., is ALWAYS colder than it looks.
 This day had a high temp of about nine degrees.
 The sun helped a lot though.

 If the idea of freezing to death in a wet down jacket keeps you from owning one the new-generation of water resistant downs might be just what you need.
 I think this jacket really excelled while I was doing light to moderate activity (hiking, easy skiing) in the teens where I start and stop a lot or for doing camp chores like cooking.
 The cold pits make me want to rename it the hole-in-the-pits jacket but I got used to them and learned to hold my arms to keep the thin spots covered.